CPScript/MOD-menu/README.md

 # How to use

-The way to use this is by making a bookmark and putiong the JavaScript code into the Html part
+The way to use this is by making a bookmark and puting the JavaScript code into the Html part